Zoheb-Malik/BardieTS/README.md

 BardieTS should preferably be used along the lines of educational, research, or experimental purposes only.

 **Special Thanks:**
-I would like to extend a special thanks to @rizzlogy for his original "bardie" package, which served as the inspiration for the development of this advanced TypeScript version.
+I would like to extend a special thanks to [@rizzlogy](https://github.com/rizzlogy) for the original [bardie package](https://github.com/rizzlogy/bardie), which served as the inspiration for the development of this advanced TypeScript version.
 This version aims to be accessible to a wide range of developers, making it easier for them to integrate AI interactions into their projects.

-I would also like to thank @underctrl-io for [their tutorial](https://www.youtube.com/watch?v=xnfdm-s8adI) on how to create and publish an npm package (the right way!)
+I would also like to thank [@underctrl-io](https://github.com/underctrl-io) for [their tutorial](https://www.youtube.com/watch?v=xnfdm-s8adI) on how to create and publish an npm package (the right way!)